Cross Trainer Exercises

-Here are a few top tips for using a cross trainer.
-Cross trainers are often called elliptical trainers and these simple steps will help you achieve a great work out.
-If you want to make sure your workout is as effective as possible or you need fresh ideas to keep you motivated take a look at our cross trainer exercises and workout programmes here.
+Here are a few top tips for using your cross trainer.
+Cross trainers are often called elliptical trainers and these simple exercises will help you achieve a great work out.
+If you want to make sure your workout is as effective as possible or you need fresh ideas to keep you motivated take a look at our cross trainer workouts and programmes here.

-If you have any health problems please do talk to a doctor before starting any exercise routine.
-We recommend that you exercise for 30 minutes a day, four days per week to lose weight or shape up – this is a rough guide which depends on your current fitness levels, the energy you exert when working out, your gender and age.
+We recommend that you exercise for 30 minutes a day, four days per week if you want to lose weight or shape up – this is a rough guide and depends on your current fitness levels, the energy you exert when working out, your gender and age.
+If you have any health problems please do talk to a doctor before starting any cross trainer exercises.

 1. Your legs should move in an elongated circular movement whilst your arms move back and forth, providing a great full body workout.
 Keep a slight bend in your knees and stand up straight throughout the movement.

 2. Change the magnetic resistance or choose a resistance programme to vary your work out.
 You can also stride faster and slower on different resistance settings to vary the work out.
 Whilst keeping the rhythm the same you can also try varying the balance between using mostly your arm muscles or mostly your leg muscles to keep the momentum going.